quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

     - Number of files
     - Timestamp of event

-    The event payload is a JSON file:
+    The event payload is JSON:

     ```json
     {